angrypie/yttranslate/README.md

 ## In Progress
-	- Captins dosen't show up on new video
-	- Perpare portuese/russian dictionaries
+	- Perpare portuguese/russian dictionaries
 ## Sprint
 	- load dictionaries from temporary repository on github
 		- use separate endpoint to detect if dictionary update necessary (use patches?)
 	### Completed in sprint
+	+ Captions dosen't show up on new video
 	+ Popup crashes on captins switch
 	+ Setup target and native language in settings
 	+ Allow to select main subtitles to use third-party translation extensios.